Translating Threat and Power Distance in Pushkin’s ‘The Fisherman and the Goldfish’

 The relational dynamics between interlocutors may intentionally shift in translation (Locher and Sidiropoulou 2021), even multimodally (Sidiropoulou 2020), because of variation in ideologies and cultural practice over time.
 In discussing social constructs, Kress and van Leeuwen (2006:79) refer to classification processes which rank interlocutors to each other visually: Classificational processes relate participants to each other in terms of a ‘kind of’ relation, a taxonomy: at least one set of participants will play the role of Subordinates with respect to at least one other participant, the Superordinate (2006:79).

 Classificational processes may involve hierarchy, with some participants being considered superior or more powerful than others.
 These power dynamics can influence the way that people interact with each other and shape the dynamics of their social relationships.
 The tale of The Fisherman and the Goldfish can be seen as an example of how power dynamics and classificational processes play out in social interaction over time.
 In the tale, the fisherman has more power and influence than the goldfish, as he is able to catch it, with the fisherman playing the role of the Superordinate and the goldfish playing the role of the Subordinate.
 When the fisherman's wife becomes a mighty lady, she gains wealth and status, which would allow her to assert her authority and influence, within the relationship.
 In this scenario, the fisherman's wife would become the Superordinate in the classificational process, while the fisherman would become the Subordinate.
 This shift in the power dynamics between them would be reflected in the language and nonverbal communication they use, with the fisherman's wife using more directive and assertive language and the fisherman using more deferential and accommodating language.
-Overall, Kress and van Leeuwen's theory (2006) suggest that the transformation of the fisherman's wife into a mighty lady would significantly alter the power dynamics between them and shape the way they interact with each other.
+Overall, Kress and van Leeuwen's theory (2006) suggests that the transformation of the fisherman's wife into a mighty lady would significantly alter the power dynamics between them and shape the way they interact with each other.
 Analysis will show that classificational processes in the story are represented both verbally and visually, in ways that are understood by readers.

 The current research can thus fit into the broader context of (im)politeness studies, building on previous research.
 The study could also draw on research on language and aggression, such as the work of social psychologists (Mehrabian and Wiener 1967, McIntyre and Bousfield 2017) who have studied the ways in which language is used to express hostility or aggression and the factors that influence the perception of threat and offensiveness.
 By situating the study within this broader research context, the study adds to the existing knowledge in the field and can provide a foundation for future research in this area.